sergev/gisp/docs/Gisp-Tutorial.md

 # Gisp Tutorial

-This tutorial walks from the first `display` call through macro metaprogramming and numerical experiments, showing how Gisp's Go-flavored surface maps to the Scheme core that powers the interpreter.
+This tutorial walks from the first `display` call through macro metaprogramming and numerical experiments, showing how Gisp maps to the Scheme core that powers the interpreter.
 Along the way we port several classic Scheme programs, most of them popularised by *Structure and Interpretation of Computer Programs* (SICP), into idiomatic Gisp so you can see how the language handles both floating-point computation and symbolic manipulation.

 Use this document side by side with `docs/Language.md`, `docs/Primitives.md`, and the examples in `examples/` if you want more precise reference material.